kevintpeng/Learn-Something-Every-Day/UWaterloo/CS343-Concurrency.md

 - **implicit scheduling**, selects from calling (C), signalled (W) and singaller (S) queues with various priorities
 - **implicit signal** `waitUntil` lets a task to wait until the conditional expression is true (without explicitly defining conditional variables), wakes everyone up to check their predicate

+### 9 Direct Communication
+- `_When` introduces a long form, allowing for more control flow for accepts
+- when a task starts, the thread is already inside the mutual exclusion, which is different from a monitor
+  - the thread gets on the chair to open/`_Accept` the door to allow other threads to enter, and then you wake up and examine any changes
+- in a task main, never use `signal`, always `signalBlock`